uoftgasa/uoftgasa.github.io/markdown/index.md

 [**Table of Contents**](#table-of-contents)

 ### St George
 This is UofT's "downtown" campus, located in the heart of Toronto.
-You can reach this campus easily on foot, from Line 1 subway stations (Queen's Park, Museum, St George, Spadina), from Line 2 subway stations (St George, Spadina), the 506 and 510 streetcar lines and 94 Wellesley bus.
+You can reach this campus easily on foot, by bicycle, from Line 1 subway stations (Queen's Park, Museum, St George, Spadina), from Line 2 subway stations (St George, Spadina), the 506 and 510 streetcar lines and 94 Wellesley bus.
+There is limited street parking available, as well as underground parking lots that can be entered for a fee, some requiring a permit.

 ### Scarborough